SteelCompendium/data-md-dse/Bestiary/Monsters/Lizardfolks/Features/Lizardfolk Malice.md

           first time an enemy steps into a square with a net trap, they make an **Agility test**.
 If the creature was unaware of the trap, they take a bane on the test.
-        t1: Restrained (save ends).
+        tier1: Restrained (save ends).
-        t2: Restrained (Eot).
+        tier2: Restrained (Eot).
-        t3: No effect.
+        tier3: No effect.
+      - name: Effect
-      - effect: Any creature not also restrained by a net trap who is adjacent to a creature restrained by the trap can free them as a maneuver.
+        effect: Any creature not also restrained by a net trap who is adjacent to a creature restrained by the trap can free them as a maneuver.
-        name: Effect
+  - type: feature
+    feature_type: trait
-  - name: Water Pit
+    name: Water Pit
     icon: 🔳
     cost: 5 Malice
     effects: